Information about Vermont for each letter of the alphabet.

 Two ships have been named USS Vermont.
 The 1st USS Vermont (1848) was one of 9 ships of the line authorized by Congress in 1816, but it was not launched until 1848, and only saw service as a receiving ship, from 1862 to 1901.
 The 2nd USS Vermont (BB-20) was a Connecticut-class battleship.
 Many ships have been named after counties in Vermont.

-Two VOLCANOES in the past had an effect on Vermont.
-The first volcano, Tamboro near Java, erupted in 1815.
-Fine volcanic ash which was blasted into the atmosphere encircled the world.
-Frosts occurred every month of the year 1916, so that crops could not be raised in Vermont.
-The second volcano, Mt.
-Pelee at Martinique, erupted in May 1902 having the same effect in Vermont as the first volcano.
+Two VOLCANOES in the past, had an effect on Vermont.
+When the Mount Tamboro near Java, erupted in 1815, fine volcanic ash was sent into the atmosphere and encircled the world.
+Because of that, frosts occurred every month of the year 1916, so that crops could not be raised in Vermont.
+Mt.
+Pelee Vocano at Martinique, erupted in May 1902 having the same effect in Vermont.
 Mount Ascutney in southern Vermont is part of the White Mountain plutonic-volcanic series of igneous rocks.
 It is speculated that the lake that resides on top of Haystack Mountain in Wilmington could and most likely is a long dormant volcano with unknown and undetectable depths.

 The WEATHER in Vermont is generally mild in early summer and hot in August.
 Autumn is colorful with hills that reveal red, orange, and (on sugar maples) gold foliage as cold weather approaches.
 Winters are colder at higher elevations.
 NOAA has a special weather page for kids.
 The current weather is provided by Weather Underground and NOAA.
 There is information about Climate Change in the state.